Work for Hire Agreement

 The practical implications of work-for-hire status are substantial.
 When a work qualifies as made for hire, the hiring party is considered the author from the moment of creation, owns the copyright for the full statutory term (currently 95 years from publication or 120 years from creation for works for hire), and the creator has no termination rights under 17 U.S.C.
 Section 203, which otherwise allows authors to reclaim transferred copyrights after 35 years.
 Without a work-for-hire agreement or copyright assignment, the independent contractor retains full copyright ownership, and the hiring party has only an implied license to use the work for its intended purpose.

-A comprehensive work-for-hire agreement should address several elements beyond the core copyright designation.
+A detailed work-for-hire agreement should address several elements beyond the core copyright designation.
 It should define the specific work being commissioned, establish payment terms tied to delivery milestones, include a fallback copyright assignment clause that transfers ownership in the event that the work does not qualify as a work for hire, address moral rights (which are recognized in some jurisdictions), and include representations that the work will be original and will not infringe third-party intellectual property.
 For creators who bring pre-existing intellectual property to the project, the agreement should clearly distinguish between the commissioned work (owned by the hiring party) and the creator's pre-existing IP (for which the hiring party receives a license).
-Related agreements such as an NDA and an independent contractor agreement often accompany the work-for-hire contract.
+Related agreements such as an NDA and an independent contractor agreement builder often accompany the work-for-hire contract.

 Why You Need a Work for Hire Agreement